+For the benefit of its users, RingCentral doesn’t rely on just phone support – in fact, they have a pretty extensive list of communication channels, from phone to web chat to social media accounts.
 With so many methods of customer contact out there, we decided to put together a comprehensive list of RingCentral customer service channels not only so subscribers can find what they need, but other businesses can take a look at a solid template of how to do customer service the right way.

-RingCentral Customer Care Center
+RingCentral Customer Support

-- Check Service Status – Before even taking the steps to get in touch with support lines, RingCentral offers an incredibly useful piece of information right atop of the page – the network’s Service Status.
-Here users can see reports of any known issues, or access the Service Status site directly for more in depth information.
-A good tool to diagnose if a problem is specific to your office, or the entire service network.
+Check Service Status – Before even taking the steps to get in touch with support agents, RingCentral offers an incredibly useful source of information – the network’s Service Status.
+Here users can see generalized reports of any known issues at RingCentral.
+When a customer logs in, they can access the Service Status site directly for more in-depth information pertaining to their account.

 Between the database of opened and solved questions and issues from other users, and the ability to submit your own post – the community section is an incredible resource.
 RingCentral also allows users to submit their own ideas, so users can share ideas for missing features or requests, and facilitate a discussion.
 You might be able to find out a feature you thought was missing does in fact exist!

 RingCentral makes it possible to call your countries’ support line, even if you’re not in that country.
-This is really useful for a business with international offices, or teams that travel around the globe quite often.
+This is really useful for a business with international offices or teams that travel around the globe quite often.

-RingCentral Social Media
+RingCentral Social Support

-For those desperate times when nothing else seems to be working, contact a business through social media can at least help call attention and hopefully have your issues redirected to the proper support channel.
+For those desperate times when nothing else seems to be working, contacting a business through social media can at least help call attention and hopefully have your issues redirected to the proper support channel.
 Sometimes it takes a couple of tweets, or a direct message or even a comment on their Facebook post to grab a company’s attention.
 In this case, RingCentral has a pretty wide presence around the web, with a good number of social media accounts to choose from.